Protect Patient Data: A Must-See Guide to Security Vulnerability Assessments

 So, what exactly is a security vulnerability assessment?
 Think of it as a health check-up for your startup’s digital infrastructure.
 Just like you wouldn’t skip your annual physical, you shouldn’t skip regular check-ups for your security systems either.

 In simple terms, a security vulnerability assessment is a process of identifying, analyzing, and addressing security weaknesses in your system.
 These could be in your software, hardware, network, or even human errors.
-It’s like looking for cracks in the foundation of a building—if you don’t fix them early, the whole structure could be at risk.
+It is like looking for cracks in the foundation of a building.
+If you don’t fix them early, the whole structure could be at risk.

 Let’s break down what goes into a solid SVA: